ehap1222/todoList/README.md

-# react_exam
+# todoList
-ReactJS concepts, including components, routes, context, hooks, and APIs.
-Answer all questions carefully to demonstrate your knowledge and practical coding skills.
+Simple To-Do List application built using HTML, CSS, and JavaScript.
+Allows users to add, delete, and mark tasks as completed.